This feature is in Public Preview.

 As an alternative, you can use IAM credential passthrough, which enables user-specific access to S3 data from a shared cluster.

-In the Databricks Runtime Version drop-down, select a Databricks runtime version.
+Set Databricks Runtime Version to a Databricks runtime version.

 spark.databricks.delta.optimizeWrite.enabled true spark.databricks.delta.autoCompact.enabled true